 - Assess the incident to determine the level of threat to the student or staff member.
-The physical safety and emotional well-being of the people involved is the primary concern throughout the incident management process. - 3.
+The physical safety and emotional well-being of the people involved is the primary concern throughout the incident management process. - Note: You may refer any staff member to the Employee Assistance Service (EAS) which provides a range of supportive psychological health services to employees including confidential counselling (See Queensland Government contacts on page 13). - 3.
 Initiate an incident response immediately.
 Start an incident management log (running sheet) which records times and dates of events, observations, tasks completed, persons involved and written conversational notes.
-This information will need to be retained if the school is seeking to take disciplinary action against a student or a referral to police is made - 4.
-Gather and preserve any evidence of inappropriate behaviour or a potential crime, where legally permissible.
-This includes confiscating electronic devices such as mobile phones, portable devices or laptop computers if permissible under DETE procedures (see How to preserve evidence on page 8).
+This information will need to be retained if the school is seeking to take disciplinary action against a student or a referral to police is made.